Updated: 3 days ago

 I had to explain recently about how I started using an axe in my work.

 I was making sculptural paintings in the summer of 2016 on blocks of rough Oak - responding to the marks in the wood - a conversation - listening to the wood itself.

 I wanted to find a way to work on more than the surface - to go deeper and make my own marks, to 'draw' on and in the wood.
-When you trace things back it's easier to see the links, several things happened; Had the honour of a studio visit from David Nash, the gift of a piece of wood to work on and a question about a return to sculpture.
+When you trace things back it's easier to see the links, several things happened; A studio visit from David Nash, the gift of a piece of wood to work on, cut with his chainsaw marks and a question about a return to sculpture.

-A friend sent a rousing message to her female friends, in the light of the then political situation talking about 'a call to arms' and a sense of urgency and energy.
+A rousing message from a friend, to her female friends, in the light of the then political situation talking about 'a call to arms' and a sense of urgency and energy.

 My own life was on the edge of a difficult transition.
 I went to Scotland and found myself wandering in that pleasing, aimless, lost and found way

 in an unknown city, without a phone, happily unmoored.